wangzhou/uadk/docs/wd_design.md

 ![comp_async](./wd_comp_async.png)

-By the way, there's also a limitation on asynchronous operation.
-Let's assume there're two frames, A frame and B frame.
-If the output of hardware accelerator is fixed-length, then we can calculate the output address of A and B frame.
-If the length of hardware accelerator output isn't fixed, we have to set the temperary address as the output of B frame.
-Then a memory copy operation is required.
+There's also a limitation on asynchronous operation in SVA scenario.
+Let's assume there're two output frames generated by accelerator, A frame and B frame.
+If the output is in fixed-length, then we can calculate the address of A and B frame in the output buffer of application.
+If the length of hardware accelerator output isn't fixed, we have to setup the temperary buffer to store A and B frame.
+Then a memory copy operation is required between temperary buffer and application buffer.
 So we use compression as a demo to explain asynchronous operation.
 It doesn't mean that we recommend to use asynchronous compression.

 ### Example in vendor driver

-Here's an example of implementing vendor driver to support compression.
+Here's an example of implementing vendor driver to support compression algorithm.

-At first, vendor driver needs to implement the instance of "struct wd_alg_comp".
-The name field of "struct wd_alg_comp" should be "zlib" or any compression algorithm name.
-Then add the instance into the algorithm list in Warpdrive helper layer.

-When user application invokes "wd_alg_comp_alloc_ctx()", Warpdrive needs to find a valid device with the algorithm type, "zlib".
-Then Warpdrive finds a proper vendor driver that supports the device.
-At this time, those compression hooks are bound to hooks in the context, "struct wd_comp_ctx".
-Then "wd_comp_ctx->init()" is called.
-In this function, vendor driver tries to request channel and initialize hardware.
+Vendor driver needs to implement the instance of *struct wd_algo_comp* and *struct wd_drv*.
+When user application creates the context, the vendor driver and device are both bound into context.
+Then *wd_algo_comp_alloc_ctx()* continues to call *ctx->init()* that defined in vendor driver.
+In this function tries to request channel and initialize hardware.

-When user application invokes "wd_alg_compress()", "wd_comp_ctx->deflate()" is called.
+When user application invokes *wd_algo_compress()*, *ctx->deflate()* is called.
 It points to the implementation in vendor driver.

-When user application invokes "wd_alg_comp_free_ctx()", "wd_comp_ctx->exit()"
+When user application invokes *wd_algo_comp_free_ctx()*, "wd_comp_ctx->exit()"
 is called.
 It also points to the implementation in vendor driver.
 It releases channel and free hardware.